jhpyle/docassemble/_docs/documents.md

     - docassemble.pennsylvania:data/templates/pleading_format.yml
   template file: summary_judgment_template.tex
   rtf template file: summary_judgment_template.rtf
+  metadata:
+    SingleSpacing: True
+    fontsize: 10pt
 ---
 {% endhighlight %}

 If you use an interview-wide `attachment options` block to set defaults, you can override those defaults for a particular attachment by providing specific options within the question block.
+If you specify `metadata` in both the `attachment options` and the `attachment` block, the `metadata` in the `attachment` block will merge with the `metadata` in the `attachment options` block.

+If the interview YAML has more than one `attachment options` block, the settings in later blocks will override the settings in earlier blocks.

 # <a name="docx template file"></a>Assembling DOCX templates